-ST1.4: Students use technology resources to conduct research, demonstrative creative and critical thinking, and communicate and work collaboratively. (add pictures)
+ST1.4: Students use technology resources to conduct research, demonstrative creative and critical thinking, and communicate and work collaboratively.

 Self Assessment Score: 4

 Three years ago Sumter School District became a one-to-one (1:1) district providing a device for all of our students.
 This was a gradual process.
 The first year each grade level had a computer cart to share.
 The next year grades 3-5 had one cart per classroom while other grades were still sharing carts by grade level.
-Now, students at Alice Drive Elementary (ADE) in grades K-5 have a Chromebook to use each day at school.
-Students use these devices to research, design and create content, and provide a way to practice computational skills.
-Students can also interact with programs such as Google Classroom, Google Docs, Google Slides, See Saw, Flipgrid, ConnectEd, etc. and utilize various online websites such as Answer Garden, Quizzizz, and Kahoot.
+Now all students at Alice Drive Elementary (ADE) in grades K-5 have a Chromebook to use each day at school.
+ADE’s strength is our students’ ability to use these devices to research, design and create content, and provide a way to practice their computational skills.
+Students also interact with programs such as Google Classroom, Google Docs, Google Slides, See Saw, Flipgrid, ConnectEd, etc. and utilize various online websites such as Answer Garden, Quizzizz, and Kahoot.
 We continue to have a computer lab as a part of our Related Arts rotation to help our students become better at accessing the programs we use at school and practice basic keyboarding skills.
-As our STEAM program grows and we gain more community awareness several devices have been donated by local businesses and private individuals.
+As our STEAM program grows and we gain more community awareness, several devices have been donated by local businesses and private individuals.
 Because of these donations, our students have access to a 3D printer, VR Googles, and Lego Wedo.
 We need to work on pushing out more programs and applications that allow student simulation in real world careers and design, and virtual and 3D worlds to use in and outside of the classroom.
 This technology is relatively new to our school community.
 As we participate in professional development opportunities provided by our district and staff, our teachers continue to gain the skills necessary to keep up with the changes in technology.

 Our Boys and Girls Robotics Clubs meet separately and monthly.
 The students use the Engineering Design Process to build various types of robots, usually working on one robot over a three month period.
 For Family Steam Night, both the boys and girls clubs get together to make robot arenas, mazes and interactive games using the robots.
 They also work on Family Steam Night to demonstrate and teach students how to use the robots.
 Every year on average each group builds and programs three robots.
 The Boys Robotics Club has been in place for four years and this is the first year we have implemented the Girls Robotics Club.
 Last January our Robotics Club was given the opportunity to present at the Sumter School District Board Meeting.
 This was just another outlet for our students to share with the community how STEAM is at work in our school.